rexresearch.com

 comprised in the circuit of the present FIG. 2;

-may be employed in the circuit of the present FIG. 2.
+which may be comprised in the circuit of the present FIG. 2;

-which may be included in the circuit of the present FIG. 2.
+may be comprised in the circuit of the present FIG. 2;

-detailed schematic example of a power supply control circuit including
+is a detailed schematic example of an output power sensor

-battery charger 57 which may be comprised in the circuit of the present
+circuit 54 which may be employed in the circuit of the present

 FIG. 2.

-are exemplary flow charts of the method of operation of the system of
+851 B1 are exemplary flow charts of the method of operation of

 DETAILED DESCRIPTION